ExpeditionRPG/expedition/README.md

 Linting errors? `yarn run lint --fix` fixes most common linting issues automatically.
 For alphabetization issues, in Sublime Text you can select multiple lines of text then hit `F5` to auto-sort them.

+### Renovate

+We use a Github bot called Renovate to keep our dependencies from getting stale.
+It automatically opens new PR's each time a dependency has a major version bump.
+In general, if the CI passes, it's probably safe to merge... but if you ever need to pull a branch down for local testing or changes, you can run `git checkout origin/renovate/<BRANCH NAME>`, and then `git push origin HEAD:renovate/<BRANCH NAME>` to push your changes back to the branch.

 ## Questions?

 Reach us at contact@expeditiongame.com